HotSushi/linux-sysadmin-interview-questions/README.md

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 > https://stackoverflow.com/questions/185899/what-is-the-difference-between-a-symbolic-link-and-a-hard-link
 * What is an inode and what fields are stored in an inode?
+> inode is a filesystem object that can represent a file or directory.
+Identified by integer called inode-number. max no is fixed. `ls -i` prints inode no.  info stored -> deviceid, link count(hardlinks), ownership(userid, groupid), size, timestamps,no of IO blocks, pointer to blocks.
+There is a table which maps inode no to respective inodes.
+2nd column in ls tells no of links.<br>
+> $ stat a #tells the inode details
 * How to force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 > BLOG